Q.1. Which of the following statements about the reasons for conducting elections are false?

 (b) The election commission should set up an enquiry into the case and debar the candidate or party involved in distributing such pamphlets.

-(c) There should be a single election commission which should be free from political influence and should be responsible for conducting elections throughout the country.
+(c) There should be a single election commission that should be free from political influence and should be responsible for conducting elections throughout the country.

 (a) Following the announcement of elections, the minister promised to provide financial aid to reopen the closed sugar mill.